How To Make A Super Bouncy Ball

 HOW TO MAKE A BOUNCY BALL

-Your homemade bouncy balls use a variation of one of our five basic slime recipes.
+Your homemade bouncy balls use a variation of one of our five essential slime recipes.
 All our slime recipes are super easy to make for a fun activity anytime!
-We make slime all the time, and these have become our go-to favorite slime recipes!
+We always make slime, and these have become our favorite slime recipes!

-To make your own borax bouncy balls you will use a variation of our Borax Slime recipe.
+You will use a variation of our Borax Slime recipe to make borax bouncy balls.

 Where do I buy borax powder?

-We pick up our borax powder in the grocery store in the laundry detergent aisle!
-You can also find it on Amazon, Walmart, Target.
+We buy our borax powder in the grocery store’s laundry detergent aisle, but it is also available on Amazon, Walmart, and Target.

 Did you know that you can grow awesome crystals with a borax mixture as well?
 Check out our easy How To Grow Crystals.